JimohSegun/React_modern_gpt3_website/README.md

 * Prerequisites for building such an amazing website

 * Pleasant animations to complex gradients
-* Enhancing Reusability with React Functional ComponentsOrganizing
+* Enhancing Reusability with React Functional Components